Everything you need to know about flexible solar panels (and recommended 4 products)

 An important point is that if you want to charge a 12v battery, you need a panel with a higher voltage.
 This is why a panel advertised as 12v will typically have an operating voltage around 18v or so.
 It simply means that it has enough voltage to charge a 12v battery.

 Keep in mind that when you wire multiple solar panels in series, the voltage is added together.
 For example, if you wire two panels with an operating voltage of 18v in series, their combined operating voltage will be 36v.
 This can be useful for raising the voltage if needed.
-(Wiring panels in parallel does not increase voltage.)
+Wiring panels in parallel does not increase voltage.

 MC4 connectors and cables

 The MC4 standard has a female and male connector and allows for a waterproof connection that clicks easily into place.
-The typical wire will be 10-gauge, giving you the ability to use quite long cable runs with less electrical resistance.
+The typical wire will be 10-gauge, giving you the ability to use quite long cable runs with low electrical resistance.

 A solar panel will have a junction box with a pair of MC4 connectors, which is where the electrical connection is made.

 You’ll need a cable to connect the panel to your battery or device.
 The cable may have MC4 connectors at both ends or a different type of connector at one end, such as a round DC plug, to allow you to connect to different devices.
-Check the package to see if it comes with a cable or if you’ll need to buy it separately.

 A solar panel can have a rating for how much pressure it can withstand on the front and rear of the panel.
 This is often referred to as the snow load (front) and wind load (back).